-Culture is one of industry’s buzzwords and perfect for playing BS bingo.
-Nevertheless, it is very important and defines how your team or company operates on a daily basis.
+Culture is one of the industry’s buzzwords and perfect for playing BS bingo.
+Nevertheless, it is essential and defines how your team or company operates daily.
 Main take-aways:

 - Culture is not a method you apply.
 You can’t just copy someone else’s outside appearance and expect the same behavior.
 People are more complex than that.

-- It is important how people in power behave because it sets the tone for others.
+- It is crucial how people in power behave because it sets the tone for others.
 I also wrote about modeling behavior earlier.

 3. Team politics: it’s inevitable

-Politics are everywhere and that’s a fact of life.
-The bigger the team or the company, more politics there is.
-If you want to be effective in an organization, accept it and learn how to use it.
+Politics are everywhere, and that’s a fact of life.
+The bigger the team or the company, the more politics there is.
+If you want to be effective in an organization, accept it, and learn how to use it.
 Understanding politics means understanding how people interact with each other.

-Bad politics—stabbing other people in the back—happens because of “social threats to status, certainty, autonomy, relatedness and fairness”.
-This shouldn’t happen if you have a supportive culture, but even if it does, striving towards common purpose should lessen tensions between people or teams.
+Bad politics—stabbing other people in the back—happens because of “social threats to status, certainty, autonomy, relatedness, and fairness.”
+This shouldn’t happen if you have a supportive culture, but even if it does, striving towards a common purpose should lessen tensions between people or teams.

-Learning what the main channels of communication are is really important, especially if you’re new on the team.
-Conversations should be moved where the traction is—who are stakeholders and decision makers—because that’s how ideas get implemented.
+Learning what the main channels of communication are is important, especially if you’re new on the team.
+Conversations should be moved where the traction is—who are stakeholders and decision-makers—because that’s how ideas get implemented.

 4. Team communication: focus on others

 There have been two big themes in this area.
-First, building shared understanding leads to extremely fast and effortless communication.
-This, of course, leads to being more effective and productive.
+First, building shared understanding leads to fast and effortless communication which leads to being more effective and productive.

 The best way to build shared understanding is to show, not only tell.
 Prototyping in high or low fidelity was mentioned a couple of times; it can and should be used in any technical endeavor from architecture to software and service design.
 Direct experience is the most powerful perspective changer.